isadiewei/stock/README.md

-# stock
+# Stock

-an application for management of inventory
+An inventory management system built with React and Firebase